hassan-shahbazi/CBORSwift/README.md

 ```

 #### Byte Strings
-You'll need to creat an instance of `NSByteString` class, and start playing with it:
+You'll need to create an instance of `NSByteString` class, and start playing with it:

 ```swift
 var str = NSByteString("2525")